 A stereotype that leads many to believe that arranged marriages are always without love.
 They are either forced or are some sort of pact made for growing business and upholding familial prestige.

 However, it is not always that bad.
-A lot of times the real nature and intentions of arranged marriages are masked.
+A lot of times, the real nature and intentions of arranged marriages are masked.
 To find out more, let’s dig deeper into arranged marriages.

-What exactly is an arranged marriage?
+What is an arranged marriage?

 Often the person who decides or looks for someone eligible for marriage will be an elder, for example, the parents or someone of similar standing.
 This is a more traditional way.
-The other way is to get matchmaker involved.
+The other way is to get a matchmaker involved.
 Taking into consideration the technological developments of this century, the matchmaker can be a human or an app.

 The reason for this is simple.
 Deciding to spend our whole life with someone you barely know is quite frightening.
 To confirm this fear, there have been many instances where arranged marriages have not really worked out.
 This has happened because, over time, the definition of arranged marriage has been warped.

 Another reason that arranged marriages receives so much criticism is because they disregard an individual’s feelings.